mavigpimenta/DataStructure/Array/README.md

 # Array

 This repository contains solutions to a list of 9 programming exercises written in C#.
-Each exercise is implemented in its own class (Ex1 to Ex9) and follows a common interface for execution.
+Each exercise is implemented in its own class (Ex1 to Ex9 + ExA, ExB, ExV and ExR) and follows a common interface for execution.

 ## Project Structure